lucylow/clawgpt-your-ai-financial-navigator/README.md

 ClawGPT is an AI-powered financial cockpit for navigating multi-chain assets through a conversational interface.
 The repository combines a polished landing page, a protected authenticated cockpit, a 3D globe-based visual layer, live-style transaction telemetry, and a smart-contract folder for on-chain experimentation.
 The project is built with React, TypeScript, Vite, Tailwind CSS, shadcn/ui, React Three Fiber, Supabase, and a modern routing/data stack.

-This README is written as a project-level guide for developers, reviewers, and hackathon judges.
-It documents the architecture, repository layout, runtime flow, UI composition, security boundaries, setup steps, testing strategy, and the most important extension points in the codebase.

 ---

 ## Table of contents